-Planting Boxes: 5 Tips for Selecting the Best One
+Planter Boxes: 5 Tips for Selecting the Best One

 EarthBox planting boxes growing tomatoes, herbs, and carrots

 Box gardening is a great way to add color and life to your garden.
 You can grow beautiful plants and vegetables even if your space is limited.
-Placing planting boxes on a deck, balcony, or patio is an excellent way to start.
+Placing planter boxes on a deck, balcony, or patio is an excellent way to start.
 You can even consider using one as a window box.

 Box gardening also opens the door to the joys of gardening, even in an urban environment.